Welcome back — we’ve missed you!

 Hawaiian Mission Houses Staff Work

 Our entire staff continues to be available and working remotely on daily functions, while also working on larger scope or longer-term projects.
+The historic structures and permanent collections continue to receive the same high level of care from our collections and maintenance staff.
 A huge mahalo nui to them for their work and adaptability.

 A reminder that your support continues to be vital for our organization at this time.
 If you have not yet donated for 2020, wish to make monthly pledges to become an 1820 Club member, or would like to make an additional contribution to Hawaiian Mission Houses, contact Elizabeth Lentz-Hill at (808) 447-3927 or email@example.com, or donate online here.